ory/sdk/clients/kratos/java/docs/V0alpha2Api.md

 <a name="submitSelfServiceLoginFlow"></a>
 # **submitSelfServiceLoginFlow**
-> SuccessfulSelfServiceLoginWithoutBrowser submitSelfServiceLoginFlow(flow, xSessionToken, submitSelfServiceLoginFlowBody)
+> SuccessfulSelfServiceLoginWithoutBrowser submitSelfServiceLoginFlow(flow, submitSelfServiceLoginFlowBody, xSessionToken, cookie)

 Submit a Login Flow